-(1) This rule specifies the conditions for medicaid payment of targeted case management (TCM), which is comprised of those activities described in section 5126.15 of the Revised Code and in rule 5123:2-1-11 of the Administrative Code, but only to the extent that they are listed in paragraph (D) of this rule as reimbursable activities for medicaid eligible individuals with mental retardation and/or a developmental disability.
+(1) This rule specifies the conditions for medicaid payment of targeted case management (TCM), which is comprised of those activities described in section 5126.15 of the Revised Code and in rule 5123:2-1-11 of the Administrative Code, but only to the extent that they are listed in paragraph (D) of this rule as reimbursable activities for medicaid eligible individuals with developmental disabilities.

-(2) The department of developmental disabilities (DODD), through an interagency agreement with the department of job and family services (ODJFS), administers the TCM program on a daily basis in accordance with section 5111.91 of the Revised Code.
+(2) The department of developmental disabilities (DODD), through an interagency agreement with the department of medicaid (ODM), administers the TCM program on a daily basis in accordance with section 5162.35 of the Revised Code.

-(2) "Institution" means a nursing facility, an intermediate care facility for the mentally retarded (ICF/MR), a state-operated intermediate care facility for the mentally retarded (ICF/MR) or a medical institution.
+(2) "Institution" means a nursing facility, an intermediate care facility for individuals with intellectual disabilities (ICF/IID), a state-operated intermediate care facility for individuals with intellectual disabilities (ICF/IID) or a medical institution.

 (C) Eligible individuals.

 (1) Individuals eligible for medicaid coverage of TCM services are:

 (a) Medicaid eligible individuals, regardless of age, who are enrolled on home and community-based service (HCBS) waivers administered by the DODD, and